MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/text-alignment-extensions.md

 ## LeftToRight

-The `LeftToRight` namespace contain two extension methods `TextLeft` and `TextRight` which align to left-to-right script.
+The `LeftToRight` namespace contains two extension methods `TextLeft` and `TextRight` which align to left-to-right script.

 To use the `LeftToRight` extensions, we first need to add the following `using` directive: